Skip to content

 Limitations

-While TypeKro supports most common JavaScript patterns, there are some limitations:
+While TypeKro supports most common JavaScript patterns, some are not supported:

 Unsupported Patterns